Pain free or not, visual migraine hallucinations can be scary.

 Blurry migraine vision is just one symptom that will reoccur.

-One of the cautions that should be taken seriously is to know your migraine, your auras, and your typical symptoms.
+One of the cautions that should be taken seriously is to know your migraine pattern, your aura and typical symptoms.
 If there is a change in your usual visual symptoms that you experience, it could indicate something more serious and you should notify your physician as soon as possible.

-You might like to read our article on ways to treat eye migraine symptoms for more details on warning signs.
+You might like to read my article on ways to treat eye migraine symptoms for more details on warning signs - How to Get Rid Of An Eye Migraine With These Key Acupuncture Points.

 If you are pregnant and typically have migraines or migraines with auras, you might be happy to know your migraines may improve.
 It has been reported that about 70% of women notice an improvement during pregnancy.
 Hormonal migraines are so common.